The Polar Voyage GoNorth: Departing the Arctic Ocean Loaded With Unique Data

 The icebreaker FF "Kronprins Haakon" left Longyearbyen for the first GoNorth voyage on the 15th of October.
 (Photo: Daniel Albert/Sintef)

-The first phase of the polar voyage GoNorth has concluded and Norway has become a little better acquainted with its Arctic backyard.
+The first phase of the polar voyage GoNorth has concluded, and Norway has become a little better acquainted with its Arctic backyard.
 "Seismic inspections were made in areas we previously knew very little about.
-In addition, data was collected on everything from life in the Polar Sea via long-distance pollution to the past and present sea ice," says Sintef Researcher Daniel Albert.
+In addition, data was collected on everything from life in the Arctic Ocean via long-distance pollution to the past and present sea ice," says Sintef Researcher Daniel Albert.

 With Norway's first icebreaker as the base, the polar expedition GoNorth headed north from Svalbard on the 15th of October after years of planning.
 On board were 35 researchers, technicians, and students, all working to increase knowledge of Norway's northernmost waters.